Complete Guide to Trekking in Andaman and Nicobar Islands

 - Navigation Tools: Bring a map, compass, or GPS device to help navigate the forest trails and ensure you stay on course.
 Do not depend on the internet as these thick jungles don’t have network access.

-- Sun Protection: Apply sunscreen with a high SPF rating, we recommend at least SPF 50++ and wear a wide-brimmed hat or cap, and use sunglasses to protect your skin and eyes from harmful UV rays.
+- Sun Protection: Apply sunscreen with a high SPF rating, we recommend at least SPF 50++.
+Also, wear a wide-brimmed hat or cap, and use sunglasses to protect your skin and eyes from harmful UV rays.
 Being near the equator, the sunrays here are stronger and it’s easy to get a tan and a sunburn.

 - Insect Repellent: Apply insect repellent containing DEET or other effective ingredients to ward off mosquitoes, ticks, and other insects commonly found in forested areas.